Homelite / Fisher Pierce Outboard Manuals

 About: Homelite and Fisher Pierce 460 Series Outboards

-Homelite Grand Prix & Deluxe 55 HP Outboards
+Homelite 460, Deluxe & Grand Prix 55 HP Outboards

 The lightweight Taylor engine caught the attention of Paul Klotsch, chief engineer of Crosley Motors Inc., who was so impressed with its design and features that he negotiated an exclusive license to it from Taylor.
 Crosley Motors produced the engine and labeling it the Cobra for use in generators, marine pumps and other applications.